 The nominating institution will attach your transcripts should your nomination be forwarded to the Vanier CGS program.

 Unofficial transcripts will be accepted from nominating institutions only for programs completed or in progress at the institution nominating the student, and only where the institution will be able to provide an official copy of the transcript upon request.
-Note that all transcripts must be easily legible for the review committee, and must include the institution’s name and/or logo.
+Note that all transcripts must be easily legible for the selection committee, and must include the institution’s name and/or logo.
 Otherwise, the Secretariat will only accept official transcripts from your nominating institution.

 12. Preview application materials